 The middle chapters will have to wait for ‘The Book’.
 For now we jump forward three years.
 I’m sitting across the perfectly fair table, drinking perfectly fair tea, conversing with perfectly unreasonable people.
 They’re trying to convince me that the trio they’d investigated off the back of my complaints had put forward a compelling defence claiming they merit disability allowance on account of their being obese.

 I may not have put it quite so mildly but I remember proposing that the defendants shouldn’t eat so much greasy food.
 The Fair Office told me it was none of my business what their clients ate.
-‘But they’re not even married’ I implored.
+‘I’m not worried about what they eat’ I said, exasperated.
+‘I’m concerned that they’re claiming benefits and they’re not even married!’.

 “To the extent that no evidence has come to our attention to evidence that assertion we have no reason to question our team” came the baffling reply.
 Perhaps seeing my dejection they tried to soften the blow for me.